 Our part-time programmes are not currently accredited by a professional engineering institution.
 If you wish to seek professional registration after the course, you may need to demonstrate the required knowledge and understanding in different ways, such as through any formal, informal, and work-based learning.
 Please contact a relevant professional engineering institution licensed by the Engineering Council for further information on professional registration.

-Our Induction introduces you to WMG, the way we deliver the programmes, and the way you will be expected to write and submit your Post Module Assignments (PMAs).
+Our Induction and Study Skills introduces you to WMG, the way we deliver the programmes, and the way you will be expected to write and submit your Post Module Assignments (PMAs).
 During the Induction, you will also meet some of your fellow cohort and will have the opportunity to network.
 Our aim is to give you an introduction to what studying at WMG will be like, and to introduce you to our team.